 - 1. Introductory courses (18 credits for major; 6 credits for minor) - a) One disciplinary course from the following list: SOWK1015.
-Introduction to social policy and social development (6 credits) - b) Two pre-requisite courses from the following five units, but not more than one from a single unit (12 credits):
+Introduction to social policy and social development (6 credits) - b) Two pre-requisite courses from the following five units, but not more than one from a single unit (12 credits): Faculty of Social Sciences Geography Politics and Public Administration Psychology Sociology - 2.
+Advanced courses (78 credits for major; 30 credits for minor):

-- 2. Advanced courses (78 credits for major; 30 credits for minor): - a) Compulsory courses (24 credits for major; 12 credits for minor)
+a) Compulsory courses (24 credits for major; 12 credits for minor)

 Candidates who major or minor in this programme must complete all of the following courses, while candidates who minor in this programme must complete any two of the following courses.
 SOWK2141.
-Social entrepreneurship and social innovation (6 credits)

-SOWK2142.
-Advanced social policy and social development (6 credits)

-SOWK2143.
-Social research methods (6 credits)

-SOWK2144.
-Introduction to social data analysis (6 credits)

-Once the core requirement is filled, other courses from the above lists may be completed to fulfill the elective requirement.
+Social entrepreneurship and social innovation (6 credits) SOWK2142.
+Advanced social policy and social development (6 credits) SOWK2143.
+Social research methods (6 credits) SOWK2144.
+Introduction to social data analysis (6 credits) Once the core requirement is filled, other courses from the above lists may be completed to fulfill the elective requirement.